 It’s pretty simple.
 Just place them in a mug and pour hot milk over them.

-They will split open, releasing the cocoa mix and marshmallows while the chocolate shell will melt, resulting in the richest, most decadent hot cocoa you could dream of.
+They will split open, releasing the cocoa mix and marshmallows while the chocolate shell will melt, resulting in the most decadent, delicious cup of hot cocoa you could dream of.

 For these bombs, I’ve found that 8 to 10 ounces of milk is perfect (about 1 Cup), but of course, that will depend on how strong you like your hot chocolate.